 - Momentary UX: This is where the bulk of focus is for a lot of designers.
 The user is actively using the system and is having a direct experience.
 However, it is important to know that “experiencing” a system is only part of the whole user experience.

-- Episodic UX: This is after a user has used a system and begins to reflect on their experience.
-This is usually a time where the user with make their initial appraisal of your system design and will directly effect the anticipated UX for the next time.
+- Episodic UX: This is after a user has used a system and began to reflect on their experience.
+This is usually a time where the user with make their initial appraisal of your system design and will directly affect the anticipated UX for the next time.

-- Cumulative UX: This is after a user has been using your system for a period of time.
+- Cumulative UX: This is after a user has been using your system for a period.
 They are no longer thinking of individual uses of the system, but are reflective of the entire process.

 Where Should You Focus your efforts on UXD beyond visual design?

 A well-designed system is flexible and can have its interface altered without affecting its functionality.
 So decision making then comes down to the UXD.
-All four of these phases of interaction are important, but each one has a different weight depending on who the system is for.
+All four of these phases of interaction is important, but each one has a different weight depending on who the system is targeting.

 For example, anticipated UX is important for client or customer facing systems.

 A good example of this is an ATM.
-The customer has a preconceived notion about how an ATM functions and has an expectation that most banks offer the same level of experience.
+The customer has a preconceived notion of how an ATM functions and expects that most banks offer the same level of experience.
 Another example is a website.
-Users expect links to be underlined in the body of texts, navigation bars to be somewhere near the top of the page and fonts to be legible.
+Users expect links to have an underline in the body of texts, navigation bars to be somewhere near the top of the page and fonts to be legible.

-This can be important for employee facing systems, as well.
-People who are joining your ecosystem have formed expectations on how certain systems work, from either school or previous work experience.
+Design can be a substantial asset for employee-facing systems, as well.
+People who are joining your ecosystem have formed expectations on how individual systems work, from either school or previous work experience.

-Sound anticipated UX is built through having an understanding of the fundamentals of design, study of competitors systems and the accumulation of data.
-When launching a new system, this is where the majority of resources will be spent.
+Sound anticipated UX is a result of having an understanding of the fundamentals of design, the study of competitors systems and the accumulation of data.
+When launching a new application, this is where the majority of resources focus their energy.

 As your UX matures and you begin to receive feedback, the resource allocation moves into the momentary and episodic UX.
 This is where it is crucial that you design a data collection system that is sound in its procedures and technique to get the most accurate information possible from your users.

-Finally, focusing resources on cumulative UX is important when you are beginning to make an overhaul on your system and are moving into the next phase.
+Finally, focusing resources on cumulative UX is important when you are beginning to make an overhaul of your system and are moving into the next phase.
 For example, the jump from 1.0 to 2.0.
-Once again, the focus on this should be data collection and on creating a strong post mortem so that you know what went right and what went wrong.
+Once again, the focus on this should be data collection and on creating a strong post-mortem so that you know what went right and what went wrong.

 Data Collection and User Feedback